 Constable’s ‘The Grove, or the Admiral’s House in Hampstead’ goes back to the time when he spent his summers in Hampstead.
 It is a very evocative picture- the texture of the clouds, swirling trees and the typical English chimney stacks standing against them.
 I looked at it and immediately wanted to jump on a plane to London and visit Hampstead to know if the house still exists.
 Great art does that.
 It moves you.
 Piques your curiosity.
 Makes you dream.
 Just like Monet’s ‘Summer’ and his ‘View of Vétheuil-sur-Seine’ paintings.
 Both sun-drenched shimmering images of the rural idyllic bliss of Vétheuil and Giverny really transport you instantly through time and space to a different world.
 A world of your own.
 Where imagination and reality can sit side by side.
 I sometimes think I am privileged to have lived in a world before the internet existed.
 Or maybe I am wrong?
 Maybe we are living in the golden age right now.
 The digital age of zero boredom where we swipe through multiple sources of inspiration.
 Pretty much anything you want to know about a place, is online.
 The only negative side of living in a world where information is online and easy to access is that I think is that there’s not much left to the imagination….which I think is important to nurture when it comes to travel.
 It is great to have all these amazing source of information at our fingertips but there has to be some mystery in life.

 Going back to the theme of how art influenced me to travel, it got me thinking of how the artists of yesteryear were the original influencers of travel.
 Back in an age when there was no social media, no Instagram, people would come to art galleries like the Alte Nationalgalerie to form an opinion, an image of the world around them.
 The 19th century and the romantic period preceding it was a glorious era of travel when artists like Caspar David Friedrich (his haunting ‘Monk by the Sea’ in picture) went into nature to seek the meaning of life.
 Fuelled by their wanderlust to discover and document the unknown, artists like Caspar David Friedrich, Monet and Van Gogh would travel long distances, often by foot to document the many worlds that exist within this world.
 Plus there is also the other journey that we often don’t talk enough about in travel – the journey within us, the way travel changes us inside and makes us grow.
 These artists focused on their inner journey too.
 That’s a journey that I think we’re forgetting in this ever connected age of the internet and social media.
 Phones are important, blogs help people travel better and Instagram is a beautiful waste of time but we need to take time to disconnect and space to relax.
-This is very helpful in my effiency in business, so can stay on top of it.

 So.
 Next time when you are deciding where to go, feel free of course to check my blog for ideas of where to go next.
 However, do take time to look away from your phone or computer screen.
 Close your eyes.
 Delve back into that forgotten world of childhood memories.
 Look through old photo books of trips past.
 Go through your parents old travel magazine collection.
 Pick up a book you loved based on a place or city and maybe plan an adventure retracing the footsteps of the author.
 Dust off the video tapes and re-watch a movie that might inspire a trip.